You can configure Windows Servers for monitoring in one of the following ways:

 NOTE: You can configure other settings manually, as described in the corresponding sections.

-For Windows Server auditing, also remember to do the following:
+Whatever method you choose to configure Windows Server for auditing (manual or automated), also remember to do the following:

 - Configure Data Collecting Account, as described in Configure Data Collecting Account